anthonychu/cda-tracker/README.md

 # CDA Link Tracker

-Appends `wt.mc_id=` referral query string to all links that have the following domains:
+Appends `WT.mc_id=` referral query string to all links that have the following domains:

 * *.microsoft.com
 * *.msdn.com